KamronAggorURI/TrafficProject/README.md

     - Script component then appends this data to `traffic_incidents.csv` on the EC2 instance, completing this flow.

 2. **Visualization**
-    - The Streamlit app (`app.py`) will visualize traffic incidents using the collected `.csv` - not entirely necessary but it does look pretty cool.
+    - The Streamlit app (`app.py`) will visualize traffic incidents using the collected `.csv` - not entirely necessary but it does look pretty cool and provides visual feedback.

 3. **Manual Download**
     - Although you could create an automatic downloading flow, I have opted to download the .csv manually using the terminal.